Last Updated on February 2, 2023 by Dr. Saqib Mueed

 The gonads of such women are not similar to normal females, such as ovaries, but they have testes.
 During the developmental phases, the testes form due to the SRY gene on the Y chromosome, which is an independent androgen process.
 Still, the testes are present intra-abdominally or may be present within labia majora.

-Testosterone produced from the testes of affected people could not be utilized because of CAIS.
-Due to the testosterone is aromatized ion estrogens hormones, which results in the formation of female phenotype.
+Testosterone produced from the testes of affected people could not be utilized. which results in the formation of the female phenotype.

 Androgens are required for the maturity of sperms.
 In order to complete the spermatogenesis, therefore, in CAIS condition, the immature sperms cells (Spermatozoa) in testes do not mature, Germ cell malignancy results.